-An Aylesbury police officer who saved the life of a man who was left bleeding ‘catastrophically’ after being hit by a train has won a Thames Valley Police Federation bravery award.
+Aylesbury police officer who saved life of man hit by train wins bravery award

 PC Graham Gray arrived at the scene of the accident at Stoke Mandeville train station in February 2018 to find the man still under the train and suffering a life-threatening bleed, having lost his left leg in the collision.

 The officer, who had only recently passed a medical course, got on to the tracks and got “straight under the train” before administering first aid.

 He tied two tourniquets and provided him with oxygen – which were in his police car - to try and help him deal with the huge loss of blood he was suffering.